In response to COVID-19 Pandemic, CMC and its SiEPIC partner professors are offering this legendary Silicon Photonics Fabrication Course online.

 Access to Tools

-- Mentor Graphics from Siemens – Siemens offers workshop attendees from academic institutions no-cost access to Tanner and Calibre licenses during the workshop and following the workshop, for the purpose of completing their course designs.
+- Siemens from Siemens – Siemens offers workshop attendees from academic institutions no-cost access to Tanner and Calibre licenses during the workshop and following the workshop, for the purpose of completing their course designs.
 License accesses for industrial participants will be reviewed by Siemens (Mentor) on a case-by-case basis.

 - ANSYS Lumerical – UBC offers workshop attendees inside of Canada no-cost access to Lumerical teaching license of MODE Solutions, FDTD Solutions, INTERCONNECT and DEVICE during the workshop and following the workshop for the purpose of completing their course designs.
 Participants outside of Canada must be self-licensed to the Ansys Lumerical tools.